-Schema.org is a standards project that provides a collection of schemas, i.e. descriptive tags added to the HTML, that content administrators and engineers use to markup pages and enrich content in ways recognized by major search providers.
+Schema.org is a standards project that provides a collection of schemas, i.e. descriptive tags added to HTML, that content administrators and engineers use to markup pages and enrich content in ways recognized by major search providers.

-In June 2011, Google, Bing and Yahoo collaborated to design a structured vocabulary geared to help search engines better understand the content on pages across the web.
+Back in June 2011, Google, Bing and Yahoo collaborated to design a structured vocabulary geared to help search engines better understand the content on pages across the web.
 This resulted in Schema.org

 Since its launch, SEO gurus, bloggers, marketers and developers alike are applauding the value the approach brings to improving organic search results, both for content consumers and publishers alike.

 , as it guarantees search engines will understand organic content, and its use increases sites' organic visibility in search results.

 Schema.org explains it like this: "Your web pages have an underlying meaning that people understand when they read the web pages.
 But search engines have a limited understanding of what is being discussed on those pages.
-By adding additional tags to the HTML of your web pages — tags that say, “Hey search engine, this information describes this specific movie, or place, or person, or video” — you can help search engines and other applications better understand your content and display it in a useful, relevant way." - Schema.org
+By adding additional tags to the HTML of your web pages — tags that say, ‘Hey search engine, this information describes this specific movie, or place, or person, or video’ — you can help search engines and other applications better understand your content and display it in a useful, relevant way." - Schema.org

 What Types of Content Does Schema.org Support?

 Schema.org offers many content types, so defining content types is an essential part of any CMS implementation project and should come early in the process.
-Here are just few common types available:

-- Other creative works: CreativeWork, Book, Movie, MusicRecording, Recipe, TVSeries
+- Creative works such as: Article, Book, Movie, MusicRecording, Recipe, TVSeries

 - Embedded non-text objects: AudioObject, ImageObject, VideoObject